bahrus/be-for/README.md

 Create inline computed microdata property HTML signals with script tags.

 The output element supports an interesting use of the "for" attribute, which [be-calculating](https://github.com/bahrus/be-calculating) builds on.
-However, be-calculating is somewhat tied to the output element
+However, be-calculating is somewhat tied to the output element.

-*be-for* builds on similar ideas, but focuses applying similar ideas based on microdata, and also supports name attributes.
+*be-for* builds on similar ideas, but focuses it's enhancements on microdata-based elements, and also supports name attributes.

 ## Example 1a [TODO]